List of Nintendo DS accessories: Memory Expansion Pak

 The Nintendo DS Browser ships with an 8 MB RAM Option Pak which is required for the browser to run.
 Two versions of the Memory Expansion Pak are available.
 One is compatible with both the original DS and the DS Lite.
 The second is a smaller translucent version which fits flush with the body of the DS Lite.
 However, the original DS version can be used with the Nintendo DS Lite, as said in the back of the box.

 The Expansion Pak is not used by any other commercial software, but some homebrew applications such as MoonShell or Quake DS can use it.

 Faceningscan

 The Faceningscan is a camera Option Pak that plugs into the GBA slot of the DS.
-It is only compatible with 2 games: Face Training, a game exclusive to Japan which gives the player a view of their face as they use the game, and Shiseido Beauty Solution Kaihatsu Center Kanshuu: Project Beauty, another Japanese exclusive game by Sega that also used the camera attachment.
+It is only compatible with 2 games: Face Training, a game exclusive to Japan which gives the player a view of their face as they use the game, and Shiseido Beauty Solution Kaihatsu Center Kanshuu: Project Beauty, another Japan-exclusive game by Sega that also used the camera attachment.